Children bedwetting can be disturbing for the child and of course an inconvenience for the parents.

 Although it is helpful to limit fluids in the evening, many people do not see any improvement with this tactic.

-The brain doesn't seem to like this sudden disturbance in the middle of it's sleep and results in a better controlled bladder and a dryer night.
+The brain doesn't seem to like this sudden disturbance in the middle of it's sleep and results in a better controlled bladder and a dryer night ... which means better sleep for kids and better sleep for parents.

 Get practical advice on how to fall asleep, stay asleep and to get deep sleep.
 It's free so sign up here: